 You are probably thinking I interviewed him prior to writing this article, but the fact is, I did not.
 All the things I know about this Youtube superstar comes from the same online information everyone reads.
-But I do know a little bit more because of my experience in internet marketing and that’s why I’m here to answer the question about how does Pew Die Pie make money online.
+But I do know a little bit more because of my experience in internet marketing and that’s why I’m here to answer the question about how does Pew Die Pie makes money online.

 Who Is Pew Die Pie?

-Also Known as the world’s greatest YouTuber, Swedish-born Felix Arvid Ulf Kjellberg is a university drop out who went on to become an online gamer and commentator on his official channel called Pew Die Pie.
+Also known as the world’s greatest YouTuber, Swedish-born Felix Arvid Ulf Kjellberg is a university drop out who went on to become an online gamer and commentator on his official channel called Pew Die Pie.
 Since 2006, he has produced about 3,500 videos and garners over 96 million subscribers, as of April 2019.

 Today, he earns about $15 million dollars per year by simply doing what he likes.
 Sounds like something we all want for our bank account too, right?
 So, what exactly contributed to all the fame, glory and wealth?
 Most of the answers are actually on his channel.
 If you haven’t noticed before, here’s the rundown.